intuiface/NexmosphereIA/README.md

 To build this project, follow these steps:
 * Open **Nexmosphere.sln** in Visual Studio 2013 or above,
 * Build the solution in **Release** mode,
-* Navigate to the root of the project and look for, a folder named **OutputInterfaceAsset** which contains the Nexmosphere Interface Asset.
+* Navigate to the root of the project and look for a folder named **OutputInterfaceAsset** which contains the Nexmosphere Interface Asset.

-If you want to make your own Interface Asset enhancements, review the article [Create a .NET Interface Asset](https://support.intuiface.com/hc/en-us/articles/360007179792-Create-a-NET-Interface-Asset) in the Intuiface Help Center.
+If you want to make your own Interface Asset enhancements, review the article [Create a .NET Interface Asset](https://support.intuiface.com/hc/en-us/articles/360007179792-Create-a-NET-Interface-Asset) in the [Intuiface Help Center](https://support.intuiface.com/hc/en-us).

 -----

-Copyright &copy; 2019 IntuiLab.
+Copyright &copy; 2019 Intuiface.

 Released under the **MIT License**.